AsahiLinux/docs/SW:Ubuntu-Asahi-Qemu.md

 https://blogs.oracle.com/virtualization/post/install-microsoft-windows-11-on-virtualbox

-b) Figure out TPM and how to activate it, not tested:
+b) Figure out UEFI and TPM and how to activate it, not tested:

 - https://getlabsdone.com/how-to-install-windows-11-on-kvm/
 - https://getlabsdone.com/how-to-enable-tpm-and-secure-boot-on-kvm/